Deaadman/ItemRarities/Information/PatchNotes.md

 ### Fixed
 - Fixed `Non-constant fields` warning by setting the dictionary to `public static readonly` from `public static`.
+- Fixed 8 more `Non-constant fields` warning by encapsulating each `UILabel` variable within each harmony patch.
 - Fixed 3 `'new' expression can be simplified` warnings throughout the project.
 - Fixed `'using' statement can be simplified` warning under the `GetEmbeddedResource()` method.
 - Fixed `Use 'switch' expression` warning in the `GetColorForRarity()` method.